CryptoverseCC/ethmail.cc/index.md

 ## What is ETHMail?

 ETHMail is an email hosting service.
-It providers mailboxes for all people who have Ethereum wallet.
+It provides mailboxes for all people who have Ethereum wallet.

 ## Why?